A Digital Nomad Guide to Manali

 A night away from all the chaos of the city with nothing but the twinkling stars in the sky will make up for an amazing camping experience in Solang Valley.
 It is around 14 kilometres away from Manali.
 You’ll find various treks and travel companies around Manali that offer this experience.
 Due to its extremely cold temperature, it is advised to be well-equipped for this adventure.

 Although one cannot find many clubs around the mountains, that doesn’t mean that one cannot enjoy a night of dancing.
-Chelsea Club and The Buzz are two such places if you want to let go of everything and dance the night away.
+Explosion Nightclub and Club Nirvana Cafe are two such places if you want to let go of everything and dance the night away.
 They have a disco, a DJ, and a bar stocked with good alcohol.

 One of the cosiest spots to hang out with your friends or meet new people on your expedition is Dylan’s Toasted and Roasted Coffee House.
 This boho-chic roastery is also the busiest and the most exciting place to be!
 They not only serve the best coffee in town but they also have some of the delicious cookies that you might have ever eaten!
 In addition to that, Johnson’s Bar and Restaurant is also one of the prominent places to hang out.
 Don’t miss out on their apple crumble with vanilla ice-cream when you’re there!